google/lightweight_mmm/README.md

 `pip install --upgrade git+https://github.com/google/lightweight_mmm.git`

+**If you are using Google Colab, make sure you restart the runtime after installing.**

 ### Preparing the data
 Here we use simulated data but it is assumed you have your data cleaned at this point.
 The necessary data will be: